ika-rwth-aachen/RoadGeneration/paper/README.md

 * At the same time there has to be a mechanism to create concrete (standardized) instances of the description to perform simulations to validate automated driving functions.
   * C++ tool
   * open source (or soon to be)

+# Important key words
+Possibly put those phrases in the title:
+* Validation of AD
+*